RenderKit/oidn/doc/api.md

-The `RT` (**r**ay **t**racing) filter is a generic ray tracing denoising filter which is suitable for denoising images rendered with Monte Carlo ray tracing methods like path tracing.
-The `RT` filter is based on a deep learning based denoising algorithm, and it aims to provide a good balance between denoising performance and quality.
+The `RT` (**r**ay **t**racing) filter is a generic ray tracing denoising filter which is suitable for denoising images rendered with Monte Carlo ray tracing methods like unidirectional and bidirectional path tracing.
+The `RT` filter is based on a deep learning based denoising algorithm, and it aims to provide a good balance between denoising performance and quality for a wide range of samples per pixel.
+Note that the filter cannot denoise images that were not rendered with ray tracing.

 It accepts either a low dynamic range (LDR) or high dynamic range (HDR) color image as input.
 Optionally, it also accepts auxiliary feature images, e.g. albedo and normal, which improve the denoising quality, preserving more details in the image.

+The `RT` filter has certain limitations.
+The most notable one is related to anti-aliasing filters.
+Most renderers use a high-quality pixel reconstruction filter instead of the trivial box filter to minimize aliasing artifacts (e.g. Gaussian, Blackman-Harris).
+The `RT` filter does support such pixel filters but only if implemented with importance sampling.
+Weighted pixel sampling (or sometimes called *splatting*) introduces correlation between neighboring pixels, which causes the denoising to fail (the noise will not be filtered), thus it is not supported.

 The filter can be created by passing `"RT"` to the `oidnNewFilter` function as the filter type.
 The filter supports the following parameters: